jax-ml/jax/docs/501/fault-tolerance.rst

 1. To detect which processes are recovering, we perform an AllGather on all live processes' steps.
-When a failed process recovers, its ``step`` will be ``0``, while the ``step`` on process ``0`` will be some positive number, so if a process' step is not equal to process 0's step, then it is recovering.
+When a failed process recovers, its ``step`` will be ``0``, while the ``step`` on process ``0`` will be some positive number, so if a process's step is not equal to process 0's step, then it is recovering.
 2. Then, we call the ``send`` and ``recv`` functions we defined above to transfer the current step and model weights from process 0 to the recovering processes.